 You can require multi-factor authentication for specific roles in Good Grants with just a few clicks.
 This step will make it mandatory for users with that role.
 To do configure this setting

-- Go to Settings > Users > Roles
+- From the Manage workspace, go to Settings > Users > Roles

 - Click on the role you'd like to enable MFA for